 Every year in the United States there are over 240,000 water main breaks that waste over 2 trillion gallons of fresh, treated drinking water.
 Considering this fact alone, it doesn’t surprise me that the American Society of Civil Engineers (ASCE) recently gave water infrastructure a “D” grade – again.

-In my last two posts, I’ve looked at how water is accessed and how it’s delivered here in the U.S. In my final writing on the topic of water infrastructure, I’m talking about what each of us can do in our everyday lives to utilize water more efficiently.
+In our previous posts on water sustainability, I’ve looked at how water is accessed and how it’s delivered here in the U.S. In my final writing on the topic of water infrastructure, I’m talking about what each of us can do in our everyday lives to utilize water more efficiently.

 Industrial Water Use